Course Dates L3 Forest School Leader Training 2022

 Our address is – Garden Needs, 1 Radford Street, Salford M7 4NT

-The total cost of the 12 month course is £800.
-We also offer a set amount of places on flexible payment options which allow learners to pay over the 12 months in 4 installments of £200.
+The total cost of the 12 month course is £800 .
+We also offer a set amount of places on flexible payment options which allow learners to pay in installments.
+To book a £200 deposit is required.

 You can either book via our Eventbrite page HERE or by contacting us direct on the details below.